From happy customers

 The canyon holds deep spiritual importance for the Navajo people, symbolizing their connection to nature and the passage of time.
 You get the opportunity to connect with the cultural heritage of the area while exploring its natural beauty.

-• The canyon tour is a one-way walk, and at the end, you'll return to the entrance via a walkway with stairs.
-At no point will you be allowed to turn around and go back, you will have to complete the tour.
+• Entering & exiting the canyon: The canyon tour is a one-way walk, and at the end, you'll return to the entrance via a walkway with stairs.
+At no point will you be allowed to turn around and go back; you will have to complete the tour.

 What you will see at Upper Antelope Canyon